megahertz/easy-translate/README.md

 ## Description

-A very simple translation library for node.js.
+A very simple translation library in commonjs format.
 It uses the same approach as Yii 1 and Drupal.

 ## Installation